 Dr. Jay Noller is a recognized global leader in hemp research, leading scientific discovery for more than four years in Oregon and all over the world.
 Regularly tapped to speak at major conferences and symposiums and for national and international governments on hemp and its potential research implications, Dr. Noller is well-regarded by many as one of the world's premier experts in hemp.

-The diversity of his backround as a professor of landscape pedology, with research involving the disciplines of soil science, geomorphology, art and archaeology has made him uniquely suited for leading research at the nation's largest and most comprehensive hemp research center.
+The diversity of his background as a professor of landscape pedology, with research involving the disciplines of soil science, geomorphology, art and archaeology has made him uniquely suited for leading research at the nation's largest and most comprehensive hemp research center.
 He has published more than 180 papers and maps, six books and has made contributions to many more works.
 He is also an internationally known soil artist creating large eco‐artwork installations and fine‐art paintings on display and in collections around the world.

 Dr. Jeffrey Steiner recently joined the Global Hemp Innovation Center after serving as division director for plant production at the USDA National Institute of Food and Agriculture in Washington, DC.
 He was the NIFA technical lead for hemp, and helped establish department policies for utilizing grant programs for hemp research.
 He also served as the NIFA representative to the first nation-wide Hatch multi-state research project for industrial hemp, and advised the USDA Office of the Chief Scientist in the organization of the first department-wide symposium to update employees on the status of hemp science.